 - Boston University/ Geneva Internship Program, Public Health Track

 Visit the Brandeis Approved Programs List to review a comprehensive list of programs that offer HSSP coursework.
-Click on "Advanced Search" to find programs with internship options.
+Click on "Advanced Search" to find programs with HOE options.

 The Alberta Gotthardt and Henry Strage International Scholarship supports students wishing to study abroad in a developing country outside of the U.S., Canada or western Europe.